 In late May 2012, thanks to David Sloan, we can now provide some additional information about the Hemy work & where it was located.
 David remembers the painting being at Roker Park, on a staircase on the way to the upstairs bar.
 A difficult location since when you climbed the stairs you were too close to the painting to be able to see it well.
 It is indicated above that the work was first prize in an early Sunderland A.F.C. fund-raising raffle, but that the prize was not in fact claimed.
 David advises that James Henderson was at that time the club's Chairman & that James Henderson's father (operating as Jas.
 Henderson & Sons) owned a Sunderland public house named 'The Bells'.
 'The Bells' had an upstairs restaurant and in that upstairs restaurant, the Hemy work was surely displayed for a period.
 Displayed?
 More like dominated the grill room.
 How does David know this?
 He bought a postcard on e-Bay which proves it (image next).
 As David states 'the existence of this card changes the work's history' - yes indeed!
 Thank you David, for this most interesting new information.
 You can see an image of James Henderson in the 1894/95 team photograph below.

 As you can read above, Mike Jordan is not impressed with the only image of that work I was able to find (but now see lower on the page).
 That image is next.
 I am sure that this print is not the best selling print of any gallery.
-But EasyArt (from which the next image comes, (I searched for 'Hemy') has it available as they have other of Thomas Hemy's prints.
+But EasyArt (from which the next image came, but in early Nov.
+2019 no longer - I searched for 'Hemy') had it available as they had (again no longer) other of Thomas Hemy's prints.
 Entitled simply 'Sunderland v Aston Villa'.
 Only on one other site that I could find was the soccer print available, & the related image was disappointing.
 But I correct that.
 Another art site, Thomas Ross Limited, does have the print.
 I mention them here for your interest.

 Hopefully, it will be possible to get a better quality full image on site, one which permits the detail Mike Jordan refers to above, to be visible to the visitor.
 I cannot, as an example, really spot the goalkeeper (with a cap) in any of the images below.
 He maybe is in the image at top right here, third from the right & almost totally hidden.